pani3610/obs-parody-ticker/issues.md

 + [ ] Accomodate for negative scroll value.
 + [ ] Add multiple feeds from within ticker.
 + [ ] Update feeds within ticker.
-+ [ ] There is significant creep at high scroll speeds.
++ [x] There is significant creep at high scroll speeds.
 Calculate time difference between text container update and switch next feed loop.
+    + Calculated time is significant.
+Always greater than 1 second and average 2 seconds.
+    + Feed update time measured and removed from wait time removes creep but is not perfect.
+Empty time of 1 seconds advised.
 + [x] Instead of having the ticker with loop setting on and switching feed by program, we can uncheck the loop condition and re-render the tickertext at the end of a feed.
 This will ensure there is no creep visible.
     + TransformChange doesn't detect visibility change but it has its own event.
 + [x] OBS quit event isn't working as desired.
 How does python set priorities in case of several events?